Let Really Simple Security handle the .htaccess redirect

 SSL test page

-If you go to https://www.yourdomain.com/wp-content/plugins/really-simple-ssl/ssl-test-page.php (use https, not http), you will see a page with some test results.
+If you navigate to https://www.yourdomain.com/wp-content/plugins/really-simple-ssl/ssl-test-page.php (make sure to use https, not http), you will see a page with some test results.
+It will look something like this:

 This page is used purely to test for ssl availability. #SERVER-HTTPS-ON# (on) #SERVERPORT443# #SUCCESFULLY DETECTED SSL#